wiremock/wiremock.org/_site/docs/response-templating.md

 ## The request model

-The model of the request is supplied to the header and body templates.
-The following request attributes are available:
+The request data model controls both the header and body templates, making available the following request attributes:

 `request.url` - URL path and query